izzymadethat/SleepInn/API-docs-AirBnB.md

 Returns the information about the current user that is logged in.

-- Require Authentication: false
+* Require Authentication: false
-- Request
+* Request

-  - Method: ?
+  * Method: get
-  - Route path: ?
+  * Route path: users/currentUser
-  - Body: none
+  * Body: none

-- Successful Response when there is a logged in user
+* Successful Response when there is a logged in user

-  - Status Code: 200
+  * Status Code: 200
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {